elvishcostello/brit-lit/lists/words.md

 * Monmouthshire - Viewed as ambiguously Welsh/English, posh borders.
 Known for: farming, historically disputed whether in Wales or England, prosperous. #counties
 - Monocle
 * Moray - Viewed as whisky makers and fishing folk.
 Known for: Speyside whisky trail (half of Scotland's distilleries), fishing, RAF bases. #counties
-- More than my job is worth #cliche
+- More than my job is worth #idioms
 - Morning nosebag
 - MP / member
 - Mutton